A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Plex: An N-Dimensional Mesh Data Exchange Format

 \subsection{Dual-Format Strategy}

-Research workflows that handle $N$-dimensional data present two distinct requirements: the need to inspect and verify data content in the early stages, and the need for high processing performance in large-scale computations.
-To meet these requirements, Plex adopts a dual-format strategy, following the design philosophy proven by the glTF format in the 3D domain.
+In research workflows that handle $N$-dimensional data, two different requirements may coexist: inspection and validation of data contents at early stages, and processing performance for large-scale computations.
+To address these requirements, Plex adopts a design that combines a human-readable JSON format and a chunk-based binary format \texttt{.plex}.
+The human-readable format is used for content inspection and debugging, while the binary format is used to improve efficiency in loading and saving.

-The first format is a schema based on the standard JSON technology, which prioritizes data readability.
-This allows for the easy inspection and debugging of data content using a rich ecosystem of existing tools.
-The second is a chunk-based binary format, .plex, which prioritizes execution performance.
-This format is intended for fast loading by applications and efficient data storage.

-The reference implementation provided in this study includes a one-way converter from the .plex format to the JSON format.
-This enables researchers to typically work with the high-performance binary format while exporting to a human-readable format as needed, thereby achieving a balance between execution efficiency and data transparency.
+The present implementation includes a one-way converter from \texttt{.plex} to the JSON format.
+This enables a workflow in which data are normally stored in the binary format and exported to the human-readable format only when necessary.
+In this paper, this conversion is presented as a minimal means for content inspection and third-party verification of Plex data, while providing converters to VTK-family formats or HDF5 is considered out of scope and positioned as future work.